onflapp/LinCastorBrowserPlugins/docs/index.md

 # Create new plugin

 You can either use **Plugin Registration** dialog to create new plugin from a template.
-The dialog will create a temporary, read-only file that will have to be save or copied into the **Scripts folder**.
+The dialog will create a temporary, read-only file that will have to be saved or copied into the **Scripts folder**.
 This is quite important, otherwise MacOS may refuse to run the script.

 Downloading and modifying one of the [sample plugins](https://github.com/onflapp/LinCastorBrowserPlugins) is good way to start start as well.